abbas-uet/CS311S20PID49/README.md

 # CS311S20PID49
-Activity Scheduling Tool for Analysis of Algorithm.
+File Compression Tool for Analysis of Algorithm.